NguyenThanhCong170/C-DM/README.md

     m.to("cuda").eval()
 sched = NoiseScheduler.from_diffusers_config(sched_cfg)

-# rank/alpha/target_modules của checkpoint đi kèm repo
+# rank/alpha/target_modules matching the checkpoint shipped with the repo
 inj = inject_lora(unet, ["to_q", "to_k", "to_v", "to_out.0"], rank=16, alpha=16)
 load_lora_weights_into(inj, "checkpoint-4000.safetensors")